This quickstart guide will walk you through setting up and using TopK in less than 5 minutes. By the end, you’ll know how to:

 )

-# Sort results by the `title_similarity` field, selecting the top 10 results
+# Sort results by `title_similarity` (computed in the `select()` function above), and limit to top 10 results

 )

-Optionally, you can call .rerank() at the end of your query to automatically improve relevance of the results.
-See reranking for more details.
+Optionally, you can call .rerank() at the end of your query to automatically improve relevance of the results using a reranking model.
+See Reranking guide for more details.

 To delete the entire collection: